-- 3.1.3.1 Review the model supply chain policy on gold from conflict-affected and high-risk areas in Annex I of the Guidelines to determine whether the identified risks should be mitigated by continuing, suspending or terminating the relationship with suppliers. - 3.1.3.2 Manage risks that do not require termination of the relationship with a supplier through measurable risk mitigation.
+- 3.1.3.2 Manage risks that do not require termination of the relationship with a supplier through measurable risk mitigation.
 Measurable risk mitigation should aim to promote significant and measurable improvement within six months from the adoption of the risk management plan.
 In devising a strategy for risk mitigation, companies should: - a.
 Build and/or exercise leverage over the actors in the supply chain who can most effectively and most directly mitigate the risks of contributing to conflict.
 Upstream companies already may have actual or potential leverage over other upstream actors in the supply chain.
 Upstream companies should find ways to constructively engage with suppliers and relevant stakeholders and demonstrate significant and measurable improvement towards eliminating the risk within six months from the adoption of the risk management plan. - b.
 Consult with suppliers and affected stakeholders and agree on the strategy for measurable risk mitigation in the risk management plan.
 Measurable risk mitigation should be adjusted to the company's specific suppliers and the contexts of their operations, state clear performance objectives within six months from the adoption of the risk management plan and include qualitative and/or quantitative indicators to measure improvement.
 Companies should ensure sufficient time for affected stakeholders to review the risk assessment and management plan and respond to and take due account of questions, concerns and alternative suggestions for risk management. - c.
-Engage in or support, where appropriate, Industry Programmes or Institutionalised Mechanisms on responsible supply chain management while ensuring that these initiatives take due account of their social and economic effects on developing countries and of existing internationally recognised standards. - i.
-All gold producers with red flagged operations as well as other upstream companies sourcing ASM Gold should assist and enable Legitimate Artisanal and Small-Scale Mining producers (see Definitions) from whom they source to build secure, transparent and verifiable gold supply chains, consistent with the Appendix. - ii.
-All other gold producers with red flagged operations as well as other upstream companies are encouraged to support the suggested measures contained in the Appendix. - 3.1.4 Implement the risk management plan, monitor and track performance of risk mitigation, report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation, in conformity with the
+Engage in or support, where appropriate, Industry Programmes or

-&lt;sup>57 Companies should refer to Annex III of the Guidelines for the recommended risk management strategy.
+Companies should refer to Annex III of the Guidelines for the recommended risk management strategy.
 Annex III includes suggested measures for risk mitigation and some recommended indicators to measure improvement.
 More detailed guidance on risk mitigation is expected to come from the implementation phase of the Guidelines.

-&lt;sup>58 See Annex II of the Guidelines, Suggested Measures for Risk Mitigation and Indicators for Measuring Improvement.
+See Annex II of the Guidelines, Suggested Measures for Risk Mitigation and Indicators for Measuring Improvement.